-Are any minimum employment terms and conditions set down by law that employers have to observe?
+1.5 Are any minimum employment terms and conditions set down by law that employers have to observe?

-Working time may not exceed eight hours per day and an average of 40 hours per average working week, with certain exceptions.
-Employees are entitled to minimum uninterrupted rest period of 11 hours in every 24-hour period and 35 hours per week.
+Working time may not exceed eight hours per day and an average of 40 hours per average working week, with certain exceptions such as balanced working time or work in continuous activities.
+Employees are entitled to a minimum uninterrupted rest period of 11 hours in every 24-hour period and 35 hours per week.
 Work performed over the working time standards constitutes overtime work and must be paid additionally.
 The maximum number of overtime hours per year amounts to 150 hours (unless collective labour agreements, internal regulations or individual contracts provide otherwise).

-Employees are entitled to 26 working days' paid leave per year (or 20 working days if the total employment period is shorter than 10
+Employees are entitled to 26 working days' paid leave per year (or 20 working days if the total employment and education period is shorter than 10 years).

-The remuneration specified in the employment contract may not be lower than the statutory minimum salary (PLN 1,850 in 2016).
+The remuneration specified in the employment contract may not be lower than the statutory minimum salary (PLN 2,000 in 2017 approx. EUR 450).